Writing a no-build plugin

 What is the difference between a no-build plugin and a "regular" plugin?

-A "regular" JBrowse plugin often uses our plugin template
+A "regular" JBrowse plugin uses the

 In contrast, "no-build" plugins have no build step and can be hand edited.
 This can be useful for adding extra jexl config callbacks for making extra config callbacks or similar modifications.